Day 1: Medinas and Markets

 5. Stay in a Traditional Riad

 Staying in a traditional riad (guesthouse) is the best way to see the stunning details of Moroccan architecture.
 On the outside, they are normally a sandy color with basic architecture.
 However, once you open the door, there is a whole different world.
+This is the link to the riad below in the photograph.

 Later the house was bought by Yves St Laurent, who restored the house and botanical gardens to their former glory.
 This truly feels like a tropical oasis, with green plants from all over the world that look beautiful against the blues and yellows of the house.